gourmetgate/docdump/general/use-cases.md

 - Select table the customer sits on
 - Split the bill
+- Send amount to card terminal

 ### Printing

 - Print order on corresponding printer
 - Print ordered articles separate on corresponding printer

-### Collecting money

-- Send amount to card terminal

 ## Backoffice use cases

 ### Assortment

 - Configure categories (name)
-- Configure vat (percentage)
 - Configure articles (name, category, vat, price, cost, available)
 - Configure variants (name, variant option, additional price)

+### User

+- Create users with password
+- Change password of user
+- Block a user
+- Promote/demote a user with admin permission (admin = access to backoffice)
+- Flag/deflag user as anonymus (anonymus = no login required)
+- Configure available printers per user
+- Enable/disable paying before ordering

+### Economics

-- Configure users ()
+- Configure vat percentages

-, variants, categories, tables, vat and users
+- See selling statistics

+### Printers

+- Add label printer by IP Address
+- Add a name for the printer
+- Choose categories printed on this printer
+- See which user can print on this printer
+- Delete printer

+### Tables

+- Add/remove dining tabels
--
+- Name a table
+- See order history for specific table